 The phrases "actively and personally engaged" and "day-to-day" significantly change the impact of the Standards of Conduct on MEAG Power.
 If an employee regularly carries out or supervises the details of activities, he or she is actively and personally engaged in them; if he or she merely signs off on activities without having directed or organized them, he or she is not personally engaged in them.
 Thus, for example, supervisors who are not involved in the negotiation of a gas or electric energy sale, and who do not oversee or provide input into the details of the negotiations being carried out by another employee, but rather simply approve the contract governing the sale, are not marketing function employees.
 Furthermore, a minimal involvement in transmission and marketing functions will not render a person a transmission or marketing function employee.
 Therefore, a supervisor who on rare occasions has tangential involvement in a negotiation, such as being called in to meet the negotiating parties from the other side, is not thereby rendered a marketing function employee.
 This "employee functional" approach is a key change to the Standards of Conduct: now, only marketing function employees (as defined above) must function independently from transmission function employees (defined below).

-- (f) Transmission means electric transmission, network or point-to-point service, ancillary services or other methods of electric transmission, or the interconnection with jurisdictional transmission facilities... - (g) Transmission customer means any eligible customer, shipper or designated agent that can or does execute a transmission service agreement or can or does receive transmission service, including all persons who have pending requests for transmission service or for information regarding transmission. - (h) Transmission functions means planning, directing, organizing or carrying out day-to-day transmission operations, including the granting and denying of transmission service requests.
+(f) Transmission means electric transmission, network or point-to-point service, ancillary services or other methods of electric transmission, or the interconnection with jurisdictional transmission facilities, under part 35 of this chapter; and natural gas transportation, storage, exchange, backhaul, or displacement service provided pursuant to subparts B or G of part 284 of this chapter. (g) Transmission customer means any eligible customer, shipper or designated agent that can or does execute a transmission service agreement or can or does receive transmission service, including all persons who have pending requests for transmission service or for information regarding transmission. (h) Transmission functions means planning, directing, organizing or carrying out day-to-day transmission operations, including the granting and denying of transmission service requests.

-The above definition of transmission functions is directed at short-term real time operations, including those decisions made in advance of real time but directed at real time operations.
+The above definition of transmission functions is directed at short-term real-time operations, including those decisions made in advance of real-time but directed at real-time operations.
 It does not include long-range planning.
 At MEAG Power, a number of employees who were considered transmission function employees under the previous versions of the Standards of Conduct will no longer fit the definition.
 This significant change to the Standards of Conduct will ease the regulatory burden for many employees whose primary job is long-range planning, transmission line design, etc. See also the next definition.